EddieJostell/AJAX-Assignment/readme/README.md

 >
 ## TODO-List
 ### Things that I wanted to do but didnt had the time to do.
-* Be able to delete/remove saved articles from the Most Interesting list.
 * Implement more news APis to show more news and news from categories that wasnt available from this one.
 * Be able to search for news with a category or a news station as keyword through a input field.
 >